 The heart of the spectrometer hardware is the hexagon, which houses the beamsplitter and stationary mirror, and connects the scan tube to the laser optical board and the detector mount (Figure 4.1).
 The scan tube is a rigid aluminum tube that contains the scanning mirror, motor and drive belt.
-The scan motor is a brushless tachometer that is used because of its zero backlash and its relatively smooth motion [76].
+The scan motor is a brushless tachometer that is used because of its zero backlash and its relatively smooth motion [75].
 The moving mirror sits on the drive belt that runs the length of the scan tube.
 At either end of the scan tube there is a mechanical switch that is used in the software to reverse the direction of the mirror.
 The laser optical board sits atop the hexagon and holds the laser and all the laser optics and detectors.
-The laser beam passes through a beam expander, and then through prisms that deflect it through the optical centre of the interferometer.
+The laser outputs its beam to a beam expander and mode selector.
+It is then passed through prisms that deflect the beam through the optical centre of the interferometer.
 The interfering beams are then reflected back onto the laser optical board, where the beam spans 5 diodes, resulting in the signals X, Y, R, TX and TY, described in §3.4.

-Figure 4.2: U of T FTS optical layout.
+Figure 4.2: U of T FTS optical layout

-The detector mount connects to the hexagon and holds the two detectors and the offaxis parabolic mirror that focuses the collimated light from the interferometer.
+The detector mount connects to the hexagon and holds the two detectors and the off-axis parabolic mirror that focuses the collimated light from the interferometer.
 The InSb detector is housed in a down-looking dewar that holds liquid nitrogen to cool the detector and reduce noise.
 The MCT detector is mounted in a side-looking liquid-nitrogen dewar.
 Figure 4.2 shows a schematic of the U of T FTS optical layout.